This page presents additional information about the Vital Syllabus project, in the form of answers to “frequently asked questions”.

 - Engaging: inspires and keeps the attention of viewers

-- Precise: addresses the topic in the syllabus, rather than lots of other questions
+- Focused: addresses the topic in the syllabus, rather than lots of other questions

 - Authoritative: has good reason to be trusted.